SchulzLab/TriplexAligner/README.md

 # TriplexAligner
-A method for sequence based prediction of RNA-DNA triplices.
+An R package for sequence based prediction of RNA:DNA:DNA triple helix formation.